-Florida Tech students also work annualy with Keep Brevard Beautiful (KBB) in their non-profit mission to motivate and educated business, school group and individual partnerships to reduce litter, recycle, and improve the enviroment for the economic benefit of Brevard County.
+Florida Tech students also work annually with Keep Brevard Beautiful (KBB) in their non-profit mission to motivate and educated business, school group and individual partnerships to reduce litter, recycle, and improve the environment for the economic benefit of Brevard County.
 Volunteer efforts between KBB and Florida Tech students have involved several major events including the KBB Annual Sustainability Awards, Ron Jon’s Beach N’ Boards Fest, Trash Bash 2012, Runaway Country and various beach cleanup's.

 Beneath the Waves Film Festival

 Beneath the Waves, Inc. is a non-profit organization that is run completely by graduate students and post-doctoral researchers dedicated to raising public awareness about marine conservation using film as a media platform.
 In 2013–2014 we launched the Youth Making Ripples program which is an opportunity for K–12 students to serve as a voice for our oceans.
 Mini festivals are held on campus at the beginning of each year and are a great way to get involved and engage the community about the broader impacts of scientific research.

 Students are working with the Women’s Business Center at Florida Tech to make the events they produce more sustainable.
 We are currently co-developing guidelines for planning and executing a near zero-waste event at this year’s upcoming Space Coast Women’s Business Expo in August 2013.
 This is the WBC ‘s largest annual fundraiser.
 We are working to expand recycling practices and initiatives throughout the Women’s Business Center and the adjacent areas of the Harris Commons facility.